Published online Jul 19, 2020. doi: 10.5498/wjp.v10.i7.150

-Three administration routes of NMDA, including immersion, intravitreal injection and intraperitoneal injection, were compared with regard to their effects on inducing seizure-like behaviors in adult zebrafish.
+Three administration modes of NMDA, including immersion, intravitreal injection and intraperitoneal injection, were compared with regard to their effects on inducing seizure-like behaviors in adult zebrafish.
 We evaluated neurotoxicity by observing behavioral changes in zebrafish and graded those behaviors with a seizure score.
 Statistical analysis was performed based on records to calculate time points and duration of abnormal behavior in zebrafish.
 All data were analyzed by t-test using GraphPad PRISM 7.00.
 Analysis of variance was then performed to assess the differences in seizure and latency between experimental groups.

 The three NMDA-administration methods triggered different patterns of the epileptic process in adult zebrafish.
 Seizure scores were increased after increasing NMDA concentration regardless of the mode of administration.
 However, the curve of immersion continuously rose to a high plateau (after 50 min), while the curves of intravitreal injection and intraperitoneal injection showed a spike in the early stage (10-20 min) followed by a steady decrease in seizure scores.
 Furthermore, pretreatment with resveratrol and MK-801 significantly delayed seizure onset time and lowered seizure scores.

-By comparing the three methods of administration, intravitreal injection of NMDA was the most suitable for establishing an acute epileptic model in zebrafish.
-Thus, intraperitoneal injection in zebrafish can be applied to simulate diseases such as epilepsy.
-In addition, NMDA immersion may be an appropriate method to induce persistent seizures.
-Moreover, MK-801 and resveratrol showed strong anti-epileptic effects; thus, both of them may be clinically valuable treatments for epilepsy.
+Intravitreal injection of NMDA was the most suitable route for establishing an acute epileptic model in zebrafish, while immersion with NMDA may be an appropriate method for inducing persistent seizures.
+Additionally, MK-801 and resveratrol showed strong anti-epileptic effects; thus, both of them may be clinically valuable treatments for epilepsy.